 Labour and birth are unpredictable.

 Despite birth planning, sometimes things do not go according to plan.
-If your midwife and doctor have any concerns, water immersion may not be recommended, or you may be asked to leave the pool.
+If your midwife and doctor have any concerns, water immersion may not be recommended.

-Please be assured, if you are unable to labour and/or birth in water, our midwives and doctors have many ways to support you to ensure a positive birth experience.
+Please be assured, even if you are unable to access warm water and/or water birth, you can still have a positive birth experience